 Traceability Concepts and definitions

 These papers are cross-referenced by the reviews and surveys in section 3.5.3.
 They provide us with answers to Question 3 and Question 4.
-The articles cover general traceability concepts in the fields of Requirement Engineering, Model Driven Engineering, and Systems Engineering.
+The articles cover general traceability concepts in the fields of Requirements Engineering, Model Driven Engineering, and Systems Engineering.
 We gained a better understanding of the different types of trace links, how traceability information can be captured and represented, and the different modeling techniques.
 The following areas of traceability are covered: